yuqingc/freljord/docs/shit.md

-# May you never eat this bundle of shit
+# May you never be annoyed by this bundle of shit

 ### 1. Why does tsconfig.json NEVER WORK!!!
 (TS absolute importing path setting issue)